dgraph-io/dgraph/wiki/content/deploy/index.md

 On its HTTP port, a Dgraph Alpha exposes a number of admin endpoints.
 {{% notice "warning" %}}
 These HTTP endpoints are deprecated and will be removed in the next release.
-Please use the GraphQL endpoints.
+Please use the GraphQL endpoint at /admin.
 {{% /notice %}}

 * `/health` returns HTTP status code 200 if the worker is running, HTTP 503 otherwise.